Chain-of-Title / Sworn Document

 Confirm the affidavit is the right instrument

-The decedent died without a valid will (or any will was never admitted to probate within the state's statutory window).
+The decedent died without a valid will, or a will exists but was never admitted to probate within four years of the date of death, which in Texas closes the probate window under Estates Code Section 256.003 and makes the heirship affidavit the standard chain-of-title remedy.
 No probate is pending or has been completed.
 The asset at issue is real property (the affidavit clears title; it does not collect personal property).
-The family is in agreement on who the heirs are.
+The estate's only debts are those secured by the real property itself, such as the mortgage; an estate carrying significant unpaid unsecured debts usually needs probate instead.
+The family is in agreement on who the heirs are, and if an heir predeceased the decedent, the affidavit lists that heir's children, who inherit that share by representation.
 If any check fails, formal probate or a different instrument is the route.

 2. 2